 The key to creating a powerful online workspace, therefore, is to be clear about the objectives of your online teams – and then create a logically organised online space that has the tools they need to achieve them.

-Do they need online project management software?
+- Does your team need online project management software?
 Calendars and task lists are a must.

-But for the meantime, whether you’re working collaboratively with colleagues, on projects with third parties, or consulting with stakeholders, make sure you build your online workspaces with purpose and context around the aims and objectives of each group and project – it’s not the variety of tools that results in greater productivity, but how they are used!
+Many of those tools are available within Kahootz, enabling you to configure your workspace to the best purpose.
+Whether you’re working collaboratively with colleagues, on projects with third parties, or consulting with stakeholders, make sure you build your online workspaces with purpose and context around the aims and objectives of each group and project – it’s not the variety of tools that results in greater productivity, but how they are used!